KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 ## The SignCallback Family

-There are three types of signing callbacks.
+There are three types of signing callbacks:
-The `SignCallback` is the most general and can be used in almost all cases, except when signing a full DID creation transaction.
+1. The `SignCallback` is the most general and can be used in almost all cases, except when signing a full DID creation transaction.
-The `SignExtrinsicCallback` is a special `SignCallback` which can only be used to sign extrinsics.
+2. The `SignExtrinsicCallback` is a special `SignCallback` which can only be used to sign extrinsics.
-Every `SignCallback` can also be used as a `SignExtrinsicCallback`.
+Thus, every `SignCallback` can also be used as a `SignExtrinsicCallback`.
-The `GetStoreTxSignCallback` can only be used to sign the creation of a new DID.
+3. The `GetStoreTxSignCallback` can only be used to sign the creation of a new DID.

 ### SignCallback

 The plain `SignCallback` signs arbitrary data.
 It is called with `SignRequestData` which contains

-* the `data` (UInt8Array) that should be signed
+* the `data`  as `UInt8Array` that should be signed
 * the `keyRelationship` which specifies which DID key must be used
 * and the `did` (`DidUri`) which specifies the DID that must sign the data